komora-io/marble/README.md

 * `file_statistics`: returns statistics about live and total objects in the backing storage files.

-Defragmentation is always generational, and will group rewritten pages together.
-Written pages can be further sharded based on a configured `partition_function` which allows you to shard pages by `PageId` and the size of the page raw bytes.
+Defragmentation is always generational, and will group rewritten objects together.
+Written objects can be further sharded based on a configured `partition_function` which allows you to shard objects by `ObjectId` and the size of the object raw bytes.

 Marble solves a pretty basic problem in database storage: storing arbitrary bytes on-disk, getting them back, and defragmenting files.